mollybair/Code-Sample---Data-Manipulation/README.md

-# Python Code Sample - Data Manipulation
+# Python Code Sample - Feature Selection and Regression

 RQ: Can the degree of a state's openness predict that states total number of COVID-19 cases per capita?